craftcms/commerce/docs/subscriptions.md

 You create a subscription by subscribing a user to a subscription plan.
 As you are subscribing a user, it is possible to pass parameters for the subscription.
 All subscription gateways are expected to at the very least support a `trialDays` parameter.

-## Changing a subscription's plan
+## Changing a subscription’s plan

 Depending on the gateway, it might be possible to switch subscription plans.
-Please consult the gateway plugin's documentation to see if this is the case.
+Please consult the gateway plugin’s documentation to see if this is the case.

 ## Canceling a subscription

 Depending on the gateway, canceling subscriptions supports different options.
-Please consult the gateway plugin's documentation to see if your particular gateway supports this.
+Please consult the gateway plugin’s documentation to see if your particular gateway supports this.

 ## Deleting subscriptions or plans